Privacy at UC

 In undertaking our normal business of teaching, learning and research, the University collects, stores and uses personal information.
 While the University treats this information with the highest standards of confidentiality and privacy, there are occasions when the University may disclose this information to third parties where required by law, or where necessary for the conduct of the University's business.

 The overall responsibility for privacy in the University resides with the Vice-Chancellor and President.
-The responsibility for day-to-day management has been delegated to the Secretary of Council as the Privacy Contact Officer (PCO).
+The responsibility for day-to-day management has been delegated to the General Counsel as the Privacy Contact Officer (PCO).
 The PCO is the first point of contact for members of the campus community and the public on privacy matters including general information, requests to access and/or amend personal information, and for internal review and resolution of complaints.